Steve Gerber: Other comics work

 Gerber often collaborated with writer Mary Skrenes during this period.
-Among other Marvel projects, Gerber created Omega the Unknown with Skrenes and artist Jim Mooney, which explored the strange link between a cosmic superhero and a boy, and wrote the first issue of Marvel Comics Super Special featuring the rock band KISS.
-He created the characters of Starhawk, Aleta Ogord, and (with Skrenes) Nikki.
-He scripted the adventures of Daimon Hellstrom (a.k.a. the Son of Satan), Morbius the Living Vampire, and Dracula's daughter Lilith.
+Among other Marvel projects, Gerber, Skrenes, and artist Jim Mooney created Omega the Unknown, which explored the strange link between a cosmic superhero and a boy, and wrote the first issue of Marvel Comics Super Special featuring the rock band KISS.
+He created the characters Starhawk, Aleta Ogord, and (with Skrenes) Nikki.
+He scripted the adventures of Daimon Hellstrom, Morbius, and Lilith.

 Gerber often revived forgotten characters.
-In The Defenders, he revived three pre-superhero characters, the Headmen.
+In The Defenders, he revived three pre-superhero-era characters, the Headmen.
 He reintroduced the 1969 one-time feature Guardians of the Galaxy, first as guest stars in Marvel Two-in-One and The Defenders, then as a feature in Marvel Presents.

-Toward the end of his work at Marvel, he wrote Hanna-Barbera stories for Mark Evanier under the joint anagrammatic pseudonym Reg Everbest.
+Toward the end of his work at Marvel, he wrote Hanna-Barbera stories for Mark Evanier under the anagrammatic pseudonym Reg Everbest.
 Only two of these, featuring Magilla Gorilla and the Clue Club, were published in English.